 AsyncSequence / AsyncStream

-(This course took over a year to produce.
-Because it offers the most optimal/highest quality learning experience and covers more detailed learning than any other Swift Concurrency-related course on the planet, we are selling the course material separately to maintain the quality of the course.
-Please understand that purchasing the course material is optional.
-You are perfectly fine to purchase just the course. )
+(It took over a year to produce the textbook for this course.
+As it covers the most optimal/best content for learning and provides more detailed information than any other Swift Concurrency-related material on the planet, we ask for your understanding that the textbook is sold separately to maintain the quality of the course.
+Purchasing the textbook is optional.
+You are more than welcome to purchase only the course.)

-Even if you don't directly attend this course, you can purchase the textbook separately.
-(However, since the materials are optimized for the course's purpose, purchasing the textbook alone may result in some content being difficult to understand.
-If you agree to this, you can purchase the textbook without purchasing the course.)
+You may purchase the textbook separately even if you do not take this course.
+(However, as the materials are optimized for the purpose of the lecture, some content may be difficult to understand when purchasing only the textbook.
+If you agree to this, it is possible to purchase only the textbook without purchasing the course.)

-Subtitle: Learning Swift Concurrency Programming Properly to Advance to Swift 6
+Subtitle: Properly learning Swift Concurrency to move forward with Swift 6

-Swift has finally been updated to version 6 after a series of preparations since the introduction of the new concurrent programming (Swift Concurrency) in version 5.5.
-And one of the core goals of version 6 is to ensure safety by eliminating the possibility of potential data races in the code and enabling thread-safe code implementation from the compile stage .
+Since the introduction of new Swift Concurrency in version 5.5, Swift has undergone step-by-step preparations and has finally been updated to version 6.
+One of the core goals of Swift version 6 is to guarantee safety by eliminating the potential for data races (Race Condition/Data-Races) and enabling the implementation of thread-safe code from the compilation stage.

-(We are at a turning point for the gradual adoption of Swift 6.)
+(We are at a turning point for the gradual introduction of Swift 6.)

-Therefore, this course is designed to cover everything related to Swift Concurrency, from A to Z , as you gradually progress to Swift 6.
-Please refer to the main content of this course below, and the first lecture introduction video provides a detailed explanation of the course content , so please also refer to it.
+Therefore, this course is designed with the goal of gradually moving toward Swift 6 by learning everything related to Swift Concurrency—that is, from A to Z. Please refer to the main contents of this course below, and since the first course introduction video explains the details of the curriculum, please refer to that as well.

-(If you learn all the contents up to Part 1/2, I believe you will have completed the theoretical foundation for introducing Swift 6.)
+(Once you have completed both Part-1 and Part-2, I believe you will have established the theoretical foundation necessary for the adoption of Swift 6.)

-It's always been my personal goal for my courses to cover more detailed and in-depth content than any other Swift Concurrency course on the planet.
-(I believe that even the smallest details, like an obsession, make a difference in skill, so I always try to provide a variety of code examples and well-organized materials.)
+As is always my personal goal for my lectures, I cover more detailed and in-depth content than any other Swift Concurrency-related lecture on Earth.
+(Because I believe that a single point of detail, akin to an obsession, makes the difference in skill, I always strive to provide various code examples and well-organized materials.)

-Understanding Concurrent Programming from a Computer Science Perspective (Understanding Threads/Memory Structure)
+Understanding concurrent programming from a Computer Science perspective (Understanding thread/memory structures)

 Task Isolation and Shared Mutable State (Shared Data)

-Sendable types (data types that are safe to share between threads)
+Sendable Types (Data types that are safe to share across threads)

-Implementation of a Custom Executor / Preference for Task Executors
+Implementation of Custom Executors / Task Executor Preference

 (Note) consume / consuming keywords